jzxy1301/awesome-ml/README.md

 # awesome-ml
-An open machine learning for everyone to share and learn
+An open machine learning repository for everyone to share and learn